swiftcurrent2018/openarc/README.md

         export OPENARC_JITOPTION="-I . -I $openarc/openarcrt"

+* Environment variable, OPENARCRT_UNIFIEDMEM, sets whether to use unified memory if the underlying device supports.

+	if 0, unified memory is disabled.

+	if 1, use unified memory if the device supports it and appropriate APIs are called.

 * Environment variable, OPENARCRT_VERBOSITY, is used to set the verbosity level of profiling by the OpenARC runtime.